 I feel privileged that I enjoy what I study.
 Astronomy is my passion.
-My study enables me to combine my hobbies, like programming, with abstract complex concepts such as the origins and evolution of the universe.
+My studies enable me to combine my hobbies, like programming, with abstract complex concepts such as the origins and evolution of the Universe.
 In my free time, I enjoy listening to music and reading books.
-Some of my favourite authors are J.R.R.
+Some of my favorite authors are J.R.R.
 Tolkien, Arjen van Veelen, and Ilja Leonard Pfeijffer.

 Furthermore, I like to play baseball, volleyball, or go surfing when the weather permits it.
 I enjoy delivering qualitative work by my metric.
 In life, I consider myself to be enthusiastic, driven, yet full of doubt.
 A friend of mine once said: "I am not sure; I love to doubt.
 Most people are too sure about things.
 Strong opinions held loosely; I love that."

-I am a second-year PhD student at the European Southern Observatory (ESO), where I study the interplay between large hot gas reservoirs within galaxy clusters and the cold gas in and around galaxies.
+I am a second-year Ph.D. student at the European Southern Observatory (ESO), where I study the interplay between large hot gas reservoirs within galaxy clusters and the cold gas in and around galaxies.
 In my thesis, I explore non-conventional detection methods, such as Bayesian-forward-modelling techniques in the uv-plane, to analyze astrophysical processes associated with the ICM.
 To resolve the ICM, I typically use telescopes such as the Atacama Large Millimeter/submillimeter Array (ALMA) and the Atacama Cosmology Telescope (ACT).
-For the latter, I am an official junior member.
+For the latter, I am an official junior member of the corresponding large collaboration.
 I am grateful to be supervised by T. Mroczkowski and G. Popping.